north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: currently working on it

 ## QGIS to MXD ##
-SLYR does not have any support for converting QGIS projects to MXD.
-We only support converting QGIS  projects to the newer ArcGIS Pro formats, such as LYRX, MAPX and APRX.
+SLYR does not offer assistance in transforming QGIS projects into MXD.
+However, it does support the conversion of QGIS projects to newer ArcGIS Pro formats like LYRX, MAPX, and APRX.
+Since ArcMap is undergoing phased-out development, slated to end in March 2026, SLYR has concentrated its conversion efforts on ESRI formats with assured future support and maintenance.
+Consequently, the development of a QGIS to MXD conversion tool is not being pursued.
+Given the available alternatives of using either QGIS or ArcGIS Pro for similar tasks, dedicating resources to this particular undertaking is currently deemed impractical.

-> Proposed solution: this functionality will not be developed
+> Proposed solution: unless you transition to supported formats like QGIS, regrettably, your only alternative is to reconstruct the project within ArcMap.

 ## Raster Catalog Layers ##
 A Raster catalog is a feature of ArcMap.
 Its ArcGIS Pro equivalent is mosaic datasets.